 You must WALK your bike in the racks & walk or jog with your bike in the transition lanes to the designated mount and dismount areas at the perimeter of the transition area.

 Your race number must be visible on your body, bike frame, bike helmet and the front of your race jersey or race belt.

 Body marking will be written on shoulders, lower quadriceps, right calf and left calf

-The race is timed with the ChampionChip Electronic Timing System.
-Participants are required to wear their ChampionChip, strapped to their ankle, throughout the entire race.
+This race is timed with the IpicoSports Timing Tag system.
+Participants are required to wear the provided timing chip, strapped to their ankle, throughout the entire race.